-Heidi Liu is a JD/PhD candidate at Harvard Law School and the Harvard Kennedy School.
+Heidi Liu is a Sharswood Fellow at Penn Law.
 She studies the application of judgment and decision-making, behavioral economics, and labor economics to law and public policy.
-Heidi works with the lab on the Pretrial Release study in Dane County.
+Heidi works with the A2J Lab on the pretrial release study in Dane County.

-Lois R. Lupica is a Professor of Law at the University of Maine School of Law, and works with the Lab on Financial Distress.
+Lois R. Lupica is a Professor of Law at the University of Maine School of Law, and works with the A2J Lab on Financial Distress.
 In addition to over twenty years as an academic studying bankruptcy and consumer credit, she has experience as a transactional lawyer and as an executive director of an economic development non-profit.

 Michel Maréchal is Professor of Economics at the University of Zurich, Department of Economics.
 He uses field and lab experiments to study topics at the intersection between economics, psychology, and sociology.
 Michel works with the A2J Lab on criminal justice research projects.